How to Validate Drillhole Data Before Resource Estimation

 Automating this

 Manual validation on a 40-hole project is a half-day.
 On a 400-hole project it’s a week.
-That’s why I built Orebit Drillhole Prep (Phase 01) — every check above runs automatically when you upload your CSVs:
+That’s why I built Orebit Corelhole Prep (Phase 01) — every check above runs automatically when you upload your CSVs:

 - Auto-detects column mappings (no manual schema setup)